I Am Somebody’s Child: The Regina Louise Story

-We meet Regina Louise whose mom left her in 1986 and who was put into orphanage 8 years later.
-Miss Kerr runs the shelter and is very cheerful, mostly because she is Ginnifer Goodwin but partly because she is wearing yellow.
+We meet Regina Louise, whose mom left her in 1986 and who was put into orphanage 8 years later.
+Miss Kerr runs the shelter.
+She is very cheerful, mostly because she is Ginnifer Goodwin but partly because she is wearing yellow.
 She is even cheerful when she find scars all over Regina’s body.
 Regina has been abused and feels alone.

-Miss Kerr, or Jeanne, brings in Regina’s father who doubts that he is even her father.
+Miss Kerr, or Jeanne, brings in Regina’s father, who doubts that he is even her father.
 He doesn’t want to take his daughter back and says that Regina is trouble and a liar.
 He wants her out of his life and tells her to get right with God.
-Regina is angry and take it out on another girl in the shelter.
-Jeanne tells Regina that violence is never the answer and if it happens again she will place Regina in Juvie.
+Regina is angry and takes it out on another girl in the shelter.
+Jeanne tells Regina that violence is never the answer, and if it happens again, she will place Regina in Juvie.

-Again, taking her anger out on others, Regina gets in a fight with a girl who was making fun of her.
+Regina gets in a fight with a girl who was making fun of her.
 Regina even hits Ms. Kerr in the face.
 (Like, Punches her.)
-Jeanne makes good on her promise and send Regina to Juvie.
-She lets her back into the shelter when Regina writes a apology letter.
-They eat cookies and things are all better.
+Jeanne makes good on her promise and sends Regina to Juvie.
+She lets her back into the shelter when Regina writes an apology letter.
+They eat cookies, and things are all better.

 Jeanne and Regina get closer.
 Jeanne teaches Regina how to swim, does her hair, and study culture together.
-She even finds her some foster families. (which, of course don’t work out.)
+She even finds some foster families. (which, of course, don’t work out.)
 They start taking day trips, on one trip to the museum, Regina gets sick with the flu.
-Jeanne takes her in and the headmistress blames Jeanne for confusing Regina.
+Jeanne takes her in, and the headmistress blames Jeanne for confusing Regina.
 She bans Jeanne from spending time with Regina.

 Regina runs away from the shelter and walks 12 miles to Jeanne’s house.
-The headmistress scholds Regina for wanting to be while, but Regina says that Ms. Kerr is the only one who wants her.
-She tells the headmistress that Ms, Kerr invited her to stay at her place for Christmas but she would be happy to stay with her if she is offering.
-The Headmistress allows them to spend Christmas together, but gets another foster family immediately after.
+The headmistress scolds Regina for wanting to be while, but Regina says that Ms. Kerr is the only one who wants her.
+She tells the headmistress that Ms. Kerr invited her to stay at her place for Christmas, but she would be happy to stay with her if she is offering.
+The Headmistress allows them to spend Christmas together but gets another foster family immediately after.

 Jeanne gives Regina some words of encouragement and wisdom before leaving her job.
 Regina gets sent to a psych ward or something.
 Regina tells her therapist that she wants to be with Jeanne.
 Jeanne wants to be with Regina also and visits her, but is turned away and asked to most call or visit again.